 The Be Good Foundation creates opportunities for outdoor exploration, personal discovery and humanitarian service at local, national, and global levels.
-Priorities include removal of UXO (unexploded ordnance) throughout Laos, protecting public lands for recreation and access to all, and partnering with other cycling related nonprofits to fund impactful change in their communities.
+Priorities include removal of UXO (unexploded ordnance) throughout Laos, and partnering with other cycling related nonprofits to fund impactful change in their communities.
 Ride with us, host a film screening, purchase a bracelet, or donate any amount to support the efforts toward positive change.

 Our Board of Directors